macpete22/WireGuard-VPN-Windows-Setup/README.md

 - Client handshake verification: ![Client-side handshake](screenshots/client_handshakeworks.png)

-## ✅ Final Confirmation: Successful Traffic Forwarding
+##✅ Final Confirmation: Successful Traffic Forwarding

 Although I accidentally cropped out a screenshot, there was a **WireGuard adapter being shared through my Wi-Fi adapter**, confirming successful internet traffic forwarding through the VPN tunnel.

 - **Where to check:**
   - Look at the **network status** in the Windows taskbar (bottom-right).
   - It should show:
     - **WireGuard Server - Internet access** ✅
     - **Wi-Fi - Internet access**  ✅

-This confirms that the **client's internet traffic is successfully being routed through the WireGuard VPN server tunnel.** 🎉
+This confirms that the **client's internet traffic is successfully being routed through the WireGuard VPN server tunnel.**

 ---

-## Troubleshooting Windows-Specific Issues
+## 💡Troubleshooting Windows-Specific Issues

 ### 1. Windows Firewall Conflicts
 - Ensure WireGuard is allowed in both **inbound** and **outbound** rules.